Average Characteristic Polynomials of Determinantal Point Processes: Introduction and statement of the results

-\begin{remark} Having in mind real OP and MOP Ensembles, let us stress that our results combine nicely with a Deift-Zhou steepest descent analysis.
-Indeed, it is known for such ensembles that one can represent $K_N$ in terms of the solution of a Riemann-Hilbert problem, see \cite{Dei} (resp. \cite{Ku1}) for OP (resp.
-MOP) Ensembles.
+\begin{remark} Let us stress that our results for MOP Ensembles combine nicely with a Deift-Zhou steepest descent analysis.
+Indeed, it is known for such ensembles that one can represent $K_N$ in terms of the solution of a Riemann-Hilbert problem, see \cite{Ku1}.
 This, in principle, allows to use the Deift-Zhou steepest descent method, which yields a precise asymptotic description of $K_N$, and related quantities.
-In particular, the $\langle xP_{k,N},Q_{m,N}\rangle_{L^2(\mu_N)}$'s, which turn out to be the recurrence coefficients of OPs and MOPs, see Sections \ref{AppOP} and \ref{MOP}, can be expressed in terms of the solution of the Riemann-Hilbert problem (see \cite[(3.31)]{Dei}, resp. \cite[Section 5]{GKVA}) and a control of their growth would follow from that steepest descent analysis.
+In particular, the $\langle xP_{k,N},Q_{m,N}\rangle_{L^2(\mu_N)}$'s can be expressed in terms of the solution of the Riemann-Hilbert problem (see \cite[Section 5]{GKVA}) and a control of their growth would follow from that steepest descent analysis (alternatively, a control of the growth of the nearest neighbor recurrence coefficients is also sufficient, as explained in Section \ref{MOP}).
 Such an asymptotic analysis also typically provides the locally uniform convergence and tail estimates for $K_N$ as $N\rightarrow\infty$, from which would follow \eqref{momentconv}, and where the limiting measure $\mu^*$ has in general compact support.
-In most cases, the zeros of $\chi_N$ are real; this is always true for OPs and also for important subclasses of MOPs, like Angelesco or AT systems.
-Thus, if one assumes the latter to be true, the combination of a successful Deift-Zhou steepest descent analysis together with Corollary \ref{part->zero} and Theorem \ref{concentration} would provide the almost sure weak convergence of the empirical measure $\hat\mu^N$, and moreover the weak convergence of the zero distribution $\nu_N$ of the (M)OPs towards $\mu^*$, without extra effort.
-For example, the determinantal point processes associated to the non-intersecting squared Bessel paths and the two-matrix model with quartic/quadratic potential discussed in Section \ref{MOP1} both satisfy the latter; the asymptotics of the recurrence coefficients are actually explicitly described in \cite[(1.11)]{KR} and \cite[Theorem 5.2]{DGK} respectively.
-An other example of MOP Ensemble where the recurrence coefficients are explicit is provided by \cite{BDK2}, in relation with the six-vertex model. \end{remark}
+In most cases, the zeros of $\chi_N$ are real; this is always true for important subclasses of MOPs like Angelesco or AT systems \cite{Is}.
+Thus, if one assumes the latter to be true, the combination of a successful Deift-Zhou steepest descent analysis together with Corollary \ref{part->zero} and Theorem \ref{concentration} would provide the almost sure weak convergence of the empirical measure $\hat\mu^N$, and moreover the weak convergence of the zero distribution $\nu_N$ of the MOPs towards $\mu^*$, without extra effort. \end{remark}

+\begin{remark} As we have seen, OP Ensembles, their $\theta$-deformation, and MOP Ensembles all satisfy Assumption \ref{structassump} with $\frak q_N=1$.
+A class of determinantal point processes which satisfy this assumption but for which $\frak q_N$ may grow is provided by mixed-type MOP Ensembles (where $P_{k,N}$'s are no longer polynomials), originally introduced by Daems and Kuijlaars to describe non-intersecting Brownian bridges with arbitrary starting and ending points \cite{DeK}.
+Delvaux showed that the average characteristic polynomial $\chi_N$ is in this case a mixture of MOPs \cite{Del}. \end{remark}